operating-systems

 The PCB typically contains:

-• Process Identification: Unique identifiers (PID, Parent PID, User ID).
+• Process Identification: Unique identifiers such as PID, Parent PID, and User ID.

-• Processor State: The context required to resume execution (program counter, stack pointer, PSW, general registers).
+• Processor State: The context required to resume execution, including the program counter, general-purpose registers, stack pointer, and the Program Status Word.

-• Memory Management: Pointers to page tables or segment tables.
+• Memory Management: Pointers to page tables or segment tables defining the process’s address space.

 Location

 The PCB resides in kernel space and is a component of the process image.
-The set of all PCBs is indexed by the primary process table.
+The set of all PCBs is indexed by the Process Table.